jessetane/queue/README.md

  \__, /\__,_/\___/\__,_/\___/
    /_/
 ```
-manage concurrent asynchronous operations in javascript.
+manage asynchronous operations.

 [![browser support](http://ci.testling.com/jessetane/queue.png)](http://ci.testling.com/jessetane/queue)

 ## why
-[`async`](https://github.com/caolan/async) is a huge library, offering a huge number of abstractions for accomplishing the same thing.
+[async](https://github.com/caolan/async) is a big libray offering many approaches to dealing with asynchrony; `queue` offers a single, flexible abstraction with a familiar API.

 ## how
 this module exports a class `Queue` that implements most of the `Array` api. pass async functions (ones that accept a callback) to an instance's additive array methods. processing begins when you call `q.start()`